tanapop/OxyPHP/README.md

 ```

 With this configs above, you can access route "foo/bar" through the url "/test".
-Of course you can access it using "/foo/bar", but it is particularly useful sometimes to have aliases for your urls.
+Of course you can access it using "/foo/bar" too, but it is particularly useful sometimes to have aliases for your urls.

 ## Running Application ##